If you want to make some extra cash while in between school terms, these are the best summer jobs for teachers!

 - Creating social media content

-My friend Abbey used to be a VA and now helps women make BANK as a Virtual Assistant.
+My friend Abbey used to be a VA and now helps women make BANK as a virtual assistants.
 You can check out her free training on how to get started as a VA here.
-I was never a VA, but my first two VAs were teachers!
+I was never a VA, but I’ve hired a few different VAs that were teachers!
 They loved the extra income that I provided.

 7. Sell On Teachers Pay Teachers